GabeTheCoder/grind-jsx/readme.md

 # Grind JSX

 Grind JSX is a thing.
 Gonna put info here soon and make a readme that doesn't suck.
+Also to be fair, this is WIP AF at this point.

 ## Usage